 *Note: All data is from the 1985 tournament to the present.

-Take the 1989 tournament for instance when not one but two No. 1 seeds (Georgetown and Oklahoma) barely escaped in the opening round.
-The Hoyas and Sooners defeated Princeton and East Tennessee State respectively by a single point.
-A year later, Michigan State found itself in a similar position before eventually defeating Murray State, 75-71 in OT.
+Take the 1989 tournament for instance when not one but two No. 1 seeds — Georgetown and Oklahoma — barely escaped the opening round.
+The Hoyas and Sooners defeated Princeton and East Tennessee State, respectively, by a single point.
+A year later, Michigan State found itself in a similar position before eventually defeating Murray State, 75-71, in overtime.

-And in 1996, Purdue survived a scare from the Western Carolina Catamounts, winning 73-71.
+Purdue survived a scare in 1996 from the Western Carolina Catamounts, winning 73-71.

-While no other teams have come down to a single possession, there have been some memorable games in the past five years that have been decided by single digits.
-Both 2012 Syracuse and 2013 Kansas survived tough contests from No. 16 seeds, defeating UNC-Asheville and Western Kentucky respectively by seven points.
+While no other teams have come down to a single possession, there have been some memorable games in the past that have been decided by single digits.
+Both Syracuse in 2012 and Kansas in 2013 survived tough contests from No. 16 seeds, defeating UNC-Asheville and Western Kentucky, respectively, by seven points.

-Now, the No. 1 seeds may have it easy in the opening round, but the rest of the tournament could go either way.
-Despite the dominating numbers, 2008 remains the only year that the Final Four has been comprised of all No. 1 seeds.
-Last season, UNC and Gonzaga made the national championship game as No. 1 seeds.
-The other two top seeds – Villanova and Kansas – didn't make the Final Four.
+Now, No. 1 seeds may often appear to have it easy in the opening round, but the rest of the tournament could go either way.
+Despite the dominating numbers, 2008 remains the only year the Final Four has been comprised of all No. 1 seeds.
+Last season, Villanova and Kansas faced off in the Final Four and Villanova won the national championship.
 Only seven title games since expansion have been a 1-v-1.